RosettaCommons/documentation/rosetta_basics/Glossary.md

 #### rigid-body orientation

+#### Rohl review
+This term refers to Rohl et. al., 2004, [Protein structure prediction using Rosetta.](http://www.ncbi.nlm.nih.gov/pubmed/15063647), the earliest review paper of Rosetta.
+See its entry in the [[Rosetta Canon]].

 #### root mean square deviation (RMSD)

 [It's not enough to just explain how RMSD is calculated: it's also